docurev111/LearnIT/README.md

 1. Contact the project admin for `serviceAccountKey.json`
 2. Place it at: `LearnIT/src/serviceAccountKey.json`
 3. See [`FIREBASE_SETUP.md`](./FIREBASE_SETUP.md) for detailed instructions
+4. Create your own ".env" file and place it inside of the "LearnITapp" folder.
+The details will be sent by the lead developer. (see .envexample for more details)

 ### Run the Application